 - No obligation for company owners to reside in the offshore host country

 Another key difference between onshore and offshore lies in its incorporation process.
-You can have an offshore company incorporated through a faster and simpler procedure compared to that of onshore company.
+You can have an offshore company incorporated through a faster and simpler procedure compared to that of an onshore company.

-- Minimize cultural as well as language barriers
+- Minimize cultural as well as language barriers for foreign business;

-Disadvantages of offshore vs onshore
+1.3.
+Disadvantages of onshore vs offshore

-- In order to be qualified as a legal offshore company, the particular company also must satisfy certain requirements of which its business activities should not fall into some “restricted” categories for conducting business as per in the rules of the offshore country.
+- In order to be qualified as a legal offshore company, the particular company also must satisfy certain requirements of which its business activities should not fall into some “restricted” categories for conducting business as per in the rules of the offshore jurisdiction.

 - Onshore companies are more likely to conduct most of their businesses in the country of registration; therefore, they are required to comply with the state control and the local set of rules as well.